Important information

 American Funds Conservative Income and Growth Model Portfolio

-• Selection in health care, consumer discretionary and communication services hurt on a relative basis as did more limited allocations to information technology.
+• Selection in health care and industrials helped on a relative basis as did structurally limited allocations to information technology.
+Selection in materials hurt.

-• Positive selection in corporates and high yield outweighed negative selection in emerging markets bonds, Treasuries and securitized debt.
+• Positive selection and sector allocation in Treasuries outweighed negative selection in securitized debt.

 Preservation and income portfolios

-• Selection in fixed income helped, especially securitized debt and corporates.
+• Selection in fixed income helped, particularly sector and security selection within Treasuries.

 American Funds Preservation Model Portfolio